Pianomyn/gred/README.md

-# Gred - A pattern matching program
+# Gred - A Java Pattern Matching Tool
+Many everyday computing tasks like running plagiarism checks, searching with Control+F and filtering emails rely on efficient pattern matching algorithms.

-A fast pattern matching program similar in concept to the Unix command-line tool "grep".
+Gred is a fast pattern matching tool inspired by the popular Unix command-line utility `grep`.

-It will traverse the file system starting at a particular directory and search all descendent files for matches with the specified pattern.
+It recursively traverses a directory (current directory by default) and search all descendant files for occurrences of a given pattern.

-Searching is done with either the Rabin-Karp algorithm or the Boyer-Moore algorithm (also used by grep).
+I'm working on this project to improve my coding skills (splitting concerns across domains, testing and problem-solving) </br>
+while also getting familiar with the structure of Java projects and learning about the fascinating and well-researched field of pattern matching.

+## Features
+- Pattern matching with well optimized pattern matching algorithms.
+Currently implemented (Benchmark WIP)
+  - Rabin-Karp
+  - Boyer-Moore
+  - KMP (WIP)
+- Recursive directory traversal
+- Clearly formatted output

+## Motivations

 The returned output will be formatted like